St Kilda Football Club: Supporters

-St Kilda has historically had a large fanbase around the Bayside suburbs of Melbourne, such as St Kilda, with one in five AFL club members in the region being a St Kilda member.
+St Kilda has the most geographically concentrated supporter base of all the Melbourne-based AFL clubs; St Kilda has historically had a large fanbase around the Bayside suburbs of Melbourne, such as St Kilda, with one in five AFL club members in the region being a St Kilda member.
 The club also has strong support in the south-east regions of Melbourne.

 Politically, a poll of the club's supporter base indicated a small first party voting preference (39.7%) for the Coalition over the Labor Party (36.9%).
 The suburb of St Kilda has a significant Jewish community and the club has a strong following from this community.

-Number one ticket holders
+Number-one ticket holders

-Notable St Kilda supporters who have also been the club's number one ticket holders include:
+Notable St Kilda supporters who have also been the club's number-one ticket holders include: